Collaborative Piano

 All applicants will be required to sight read and complete an interview in addition to preparing the following repertoire by emphasis.

-INSTRUMENTAL COLLABORATION
+INSTRUMENTAL AND VOCAL COLLABORATION

 • TCHAIKOVSKY: Violin Concerto in D major, op.
 35, Mvt.
 1